 There are some records that may not be available to view or to order copies of.

 Often this is because they contain information about living people and this personal information can only be released to the person it relates to, or to someone who is appropriately authorised.
-Examples of appropriate authorisation would be: the permission of that person, parental authority, or power of attorney.
-We would need to see evidence of this authority before releasing the information.
+Examples of appropriate authorisation would be the permission of that person, parental authority, or power of attorney.
+We'd need to see evidence of this authority before releasing the information.

 If the information you seek refers to a person who has died, we can also release this information if you can provide proof of their death.

 If you're viewing non-personal information in records which also contain information about living people, or if you wish to view personal information for statistical purposes and in doing so anonymise the personal information, you can sign an undertaking not to record or use any personal data before viewing the records.

 For more information please see our data subjects in archives privacy notice.

 Occasionally, some items are in very poor condition and cannot be used until they have been repaired.
 We may be able to make digital copies for you to view until the original item is fit for use.
 Please contact us for further information.

 Archives are arranged into collections according to which person or organisation created them.
 Within each collection, the descriptions are arranged into categories and sub-categories, usually by the type of record, such as minutes, admission registers, or photographs.